IntelligentVoice/training/L1-L2-support-training-Aug24/4-create-IV-scale-sets.md

 --
 Follow [the instructions](https://support.intelligentvoice.com/hc/en-us/articles/23612526692371-Azure-Autoscaling-Setup#AzureAutoscalingSetup-Step1.CreateanApplicationInsightresource) and get the instrumentation key.

+Configuration change to add gearmanstats to the installation --
+Insert the block below into your inventory (hosts.ini file), setting the `instrumentation_key` value to your instrumentation key

+    gearman_stats_enabled=true
+    gearman_stats_platform=azure
+    instrumentation_key=d6067e5a-9031-4213-893e-e39aaf1d1400

+Re-run the installation

+Create Images and Scale Sets
+--

 To create the VM images and Scale Sets, run the [create_vm-images.ansible.yml](ansible/create-vm-images.ansible.yml) playbook passing it your inventory file (`hosts.ini`) and the name of your resource group and VM suffix

 ```bash